Silver Prices in 2017: This Chart Shows Silver Prices Could Hit $100

 Will These 5 Factors Send Silver Prices Soaring in 2017?

 The silver price forecast for 2017 remains bullish because the U.S. economy remains fragile.
-Investors flock to precious metals like silver and gold to hedge political and economic uncertainty.
+Investors flock to precious metals like silver and gold to hedge against political and economic uncertainty.
 Silver can protect your assets and is a great hedge against inflation.
 Investors flocked to silver during the Great Recession and in the beginning of 2016 when the markets started to tumble.

 Silver will continue to be attractive to investors because the U.S. economy remains extremely fragile.
 Investors and consumers are optimistic that the U.S. economy is on the right track, but most of the U.S. economic data rolling in suggests otherwise.